LeszekBlazewski/SO2-automation/README.md

 ### Now

-0. CHECK IF MOVING TO OUTISE MAIN GIT REPO THE SCRIPT WOULD WORK
+0. Try to make preconfigured jenkins job which will have all the necessary permissions (mulitbranch pipeline with gerrit source and credentials for admin used in gerrit)

-1. Fix setup_gerrit_repo.sh to use ssh and make sure that the whole script works with webhook configuration
+1. Add to Jenkinsfile stage which will sent message from jenkins to gerrit after the Job is sucessfull.

-2. Try to make preconfigured jenkins job which will have all the necessary permissions (mulitbranch pipeline with gerrit source and credentials for admin used in gerrit)
+2. Write instructions in readme which will guide to run the whole PoC.

 ### Production